-From the moment we first bit into the oyster McMuffin at Saint Alice, this all-day rooftop eatery immediately became a strong favourite.
+From the moment we set eyes on this all-day rooftop eatery, it immediately became a strong favourite.
 No matter what day of the week or time of the day, Saint Alice always makes for an enjoyable experience.
-Aside from the infamous oyster McMuffin, expect to find woodfired delights, ranging from pork spare ribs to pizza, alongside top-notch seafood and refreshing sangria and Pimm’s jugs.
+Expect to find fresh seafood, including oysters and kingfish sashimi, as well as contemporary delights ranging from pork belly to pizza, and refreshing sangria jugs to wash it all down.

 Oyster & Chop

 Oyster bar and steakhouse Oyster & Chop are experts when it comes to surf and turf, serving up classic bistro fare seven days a week.
 As to be expected, seafood and oysters are a speciality, with the impressive ‘Taste of the Ocean’ seafood platter almost impossible to resist.
-If turf is more to your taste, big hitters like the tomahawk for two are sure to satisfy any carnivorous craving.
-Be sure to snatch a spot for happy hour, with $10 Aperol Sours and $5 beers hard to beat.
+If turf is more your flavour, big hitters like the Savannah eye fillet or Wakanui scotch are sure to satisfy any carnivorous craving.